Euclidean division: Effectiveness

-In general, an existence proof does not provide an algorithm for computing the existing quotient and remainder, but the above proof does immediately provide an algorithm (see Division algorithm#Division by repeated subtraction), even though it is not a very efficient one as it requires as many steps as the size of the quotient.
+In general, an existence proof does not provide an algorithm for computing the existing quotient and remainder, but the above proof does immediately provide an algorithm (see Division by repeated subtraction), even though it is not a very efficient one as it requires as many steps as the size of the quotient.
 This is related to the fact that it uses only additions, subtractions and comparisons of integers, without involving multiplication, nor any particular representation of the integers such as decimal notation.

 In terms of decimal notation, long division provides a much more efficient algorithm for solving Euclidean divisions.
 Its generalization to binary and hexadecimal notation provides further flexibility and possibility for computer implementation.
-However, for large inputs, algorithms that reduce division to multiplication, such as Newton–Raphson, are usually preferred, because they only need a time which is proportional to the time of the multiplication needed to verify the result—independently of the multiplication algorithm which is used (for more, see Division algorithm#Fast division methods).
+However, for large inputs, algorithms that reduce division to multiplication, such as Newton–Raphson division, are usually preferred, because they only need a time which is proportional to the time of the multiplication needed to verify the result—independently of the multiplication algorithm which is used (for more, see Fast division methods).